carsonxie/My-LeetCode-Journey/notes/22_Generate Parentheses.md

-1.using recursion\
+1.using recursion and backtrack.\
 1.1 things to check at each recursion: l, r remaning.

-2. write the generate barckets process as growing a binary tree. the root is valid barcket satrt '(', at each left , right child your can add '(' or ')' leaf node must be all valid brackets.
+2. Write the generate barckets process as growing a binary tree. \
+The root is valid barcket satrt '(', at each left , right child your can add '(' or ')' leaf node must be all valid brackets.

 ```python